andrew40404/parse-server/README.md

-# Installing Parse Serveron IBM Cloud
+# Installing Parse Server on IBM Cloud

 This document will describe how to install Parse Server on IBM Cloud using Kubernetes services.